Often by the time we realize we have a marketing problem, it's too late.

 Marketing is building trust with the people we want to help by communicating with them.
 And communication is not just talking.
 It's also listening.
 It's having a dialog with our intended customers so we truly see their problems.
 Consistency is important as it proves our dedication to the promise we make of solving the problems our customers face.

 The beauty of this as a maker is that that is exactly what we are doing when we share the process of building our products.
 It's not that what we intend to build is the solution.
 It's that by sharing what we're building, we're able to get feedback so we build the right thing.
-It shortens the feedback loop of build-measure-learn.
+It shortens the Lean Startup feedback loop of build-measure-learn to build-learn.
 It builds a relationship.
 It builds trust.

-Often times we put too much pressure on ourselves to know what we need do to.
+Often times we put too much pressure on ourselves to know what we need to do.
 That stress sometimes results in doubt—doubt that causes us to produce nothing.
 Instead, we need to be developing trust.
 We do this by admitting we don't know for sure but we go to great lengths to help solve others' problems by sharing how we intend to do that.

 mak·ert·ing— Corey Gwin (@corey_gwin) May 26, 2019

 building trust by transparently sharing the process of building something a very specific group of people might want so you can learn and build exactly what they do want.